Host your own Sky Day

 This idea from high school science teacher John C. His students really enjoyed changing gears for a day and talking about art.
 Ask your students to search the web for art that deals with sky, climate change or the environment in some way.
 Then ask them to show a slide of it in class and talk about it for three minutes.
 How do you respond to it?
 No rules!
 And lots of appreciation for whatever they have to say.

 This idea works just as well with old masters as it does with contemporary art.

 Nothing moves us like music.
 So this Sky Day use your talents to celebrate our precious, dynamic sky and the way it connects us all as one global family.

 Calling all community leaders!
 Sky Days and Sky Day weekends are excellent times to hold a beautiful event.
 So bring your community together to talk about the importance climate and sky.
 And be sure to invite your local artists to take part.
 They care too :)

-Learn how to take awesome night sky pictures using a DSLR camera!
+Shoot for the Moon!
+How to take awesome night sky pictures using a DSLR camera!

 in a sky-ku

 While a poem cannot scrub away the pollution in our atmosphere no-one should underestimate the power of ideas.
 Sky-ku are inspired by haiku and are a beautiful way to express your thoughts and feelings about our amazing shared sky.
 Do you Sky-ku?
 Find out!
 Learn more

 Sometimes the simplest things mean the most.
 So gather students, friends and family and go for a Sky Walk.
 Is there somewhere near you where you can share an awesome view of the sky?
 And while you walk notice together how every day is a unique symphony of light and atmosphere unfolding right above our heads.
 Maybe ask the group to share a memory of when they once noticed the sky in some special way.
 Take a moment to reflect on how much we rely on our thin atmosphere functioning naturally every day.
 Doesn’t it only stand to reason we should take care of it for each other?